BMscis/reach-tutorial/Documentation/Tutorial/Chapters/frontend/AddingABidderInterface.md

 - `const bidders = [];`

-- `const startBidders` will be called by the Creator once the auction is ready.
+- `const startBidders` will be called by the Auctioneer once the auction is ready.

 -  `let bid = minBid;`